 Day 1 – Arrive in Telluride on a Tuesday

-Yay!
-You’re here.
-Welcome to the best little box canyon town around.
-First things first.
-Once you’ve settled into your vacation rental, it’s time to drink some water and take in the sights.
-Trust us, you may not feel thirsty, but it’ll help SO much when it comes to the altitude.
-8,750 feet isn’t a joke.
 The good news?
 You can drink water AND have fun at the same time.
 Stroll down Main Street and gander at Ajax Peak in all its glory.
 Window shop, stop for ice cream or a grilled cheese sandwich in Elks Park, and be sure to pet all of the local dogs walking around!
-Did you know that Bridal Veil Falls is the tallest free-falling waterfall in Colorado?
-It’s definitely a sight to take in at the end of the box canyon while exploring.
-Be sure to grab a classic photo in front of the Telluride flower box in the middle of the street.

 Day 2 – Hike Telluride’s Most Popular Trail on Wednesday

 Start your second day in Telluride off by hiking Bear Creek.
 The popular trail begins right in town, and takes you on a scenic, moderate, short hike to Bear Creek Falls, which overlooks the town of Telluride.
-This trail is beautiful and not too strenuous (it’s under three hours round trip).
-This makes for a great hike to further adjust to the altitude while getting to admire Telluride from above.
+This trail is beautiful and not too strenuous (it’s under three hours round trip), which makes for a great hike to further adjust to the altitude while getting to admire Telluride from above.

 Day 3 – Thursday Gets Spooky

 Spend the rest of your morning embarking on a tour of one of Telluride’s famous ghost towns.
-Our friends at Telluride Outside offer half- and full-day tours to some of the coolest 4WD accessible spots.
+Our friends at Telluride Outside offer half- and full-day tours to some of the coolest 4WD accessible spots, including Alta Ghost Town and Tomboy Ghost Town.
 The Alta Ghost town trip generally ventures to the Alta townsite and Ophir pass, a classic shelf road with unreal views.
 The Tomboy Ghost Town half-day trip is one of Telluride Outside’s most popular tours, with views from over 13,000 feet en route along Imogene Pass.
 Full-day trips include the option to return via Ophir Pass or Black Bear Pass (for the more adventurous clientele), while half-day trips return to Telluride on Tomboy Road.

 You’ve all seen those bright yellow boards glowing against the clear blue lakes and the mountains looming in the background.
 Experience it yourself by renting stand-up paddleboards from Mountain Adventure Equipment.
 Not only will they deliver a high-end SOL paddle board to your vacation rental, but they’ll also drive them up to Trout Lake for you for an extra $25!
 They even pick them up, saving you the stress of lugging them anywhere and returning them.
 They also offer full- and half-day rentals.